mongodb/docs-realm/source/mongodb/tables/query-filter-params.rst

    * - | ``query``
        | Document
      - Required.
-A :manual:`MongoDB query filter
+A :manual:`MongoDB query
        </tutorial/query-documents/>` that contains additional
        query predicates to merge into incoming queries that the filter applies to.